vimona3ds/diverge-3/docs/features/visual_system.md

 - ❌ Performance optimizations for visual rendering

 **Notes:**
-- The implementation now includes skeleton files for all the main visual techniques, with placeholder shader code.
+- The implementation now includes shader code for three of the four main visual techniques.
 - All techniques follow the same pattern:
   - Extending BaseTechnique
   - Using ping-pong rendering for simulations